amigus/dnsmasq-ansible/docs/getting-started.md

 Typically, DHCP configuration boils down to three (3) things:

-1. Whether the server static or dynamic
+1. Whether the server is static or dynamic
 1. What DNS server(s) does the server offer clients
 1. Does the server include DNS records from a hosts file

-If `start` is defined then the server is dynamic otherwise it's static.
+If `start` is defined, the server is dynamic; otherwise, it's static.

 The DNS server(s) can be the underlying system resolver or a list of servers.

 !!! important
     Add `no-resolv` to `dnsmasq_dns_options` when defining `dnsmasq_dns_servers`.
-    Otherwise Dnsmasq will use _both_ as DNS forwarders.
+    Otherwise, Dnsmasq will use _both_ as DNS forwarders.

-    Also add `bogus-priv` to avoid spamming the upstream server(s) with requests for local resources.
+    Also, add `bogus-priv` to avoid spamming the upstream server(s) with requests for local resources.

     ```yaml
     dnsmasq_dns_options: [bogus-priv, no-resolv]